alisnichenko/tweet-bias-detection/README.md

 modified according to our needs.
 Details are very important.

 **Repository** - the first major todo due November 19/20.
-- [ ] Create github repository.
+- [x] Create github repository.
-- [ ] Add basic README.md with tasks and technologies.
+- [x] Add basic README.md with tasks and technologies.
 - [ ] Find necessary links for the development (ML articles, tutorials, etc).
-- [ ] Agree on goals and deadlines.
+- [x] Agree on goals and deadlines.
-- [ ] Decide on the style of collaboration and split the tasks.
+- [x] Decide on the style of collaboration and split the tasks.

 **Data collection** - the second stage of the project.
 Due November 20/21.
+- [x] Get Twitter API access.
 - [ ] Setup Twitter API authentication.
 - [ ] Send the first request using Python.
 - [ ] Obtain tweets from each account of interest (Trump, AP, NIH, etc.).